Quenched Kitaev Chain: Analogous model of Gravitational Collapse: Model and setup

 \subsection{Model Hamiltonian}

-The aim is to study the dynamics of local quench in analytically solvable one dimensional spinless Fermionic system.
-The model we consider is the non-number conserving free Fermionic model whose Hamiltonian is~\cite{kogut1979introduction}:
+In this subsection we study the dynamics of local quench in analytically solvable one dimensional spinless Fermionic system.
+The model we consider is the non-number conserving free Fermionic model whose Hamiltonian is ~\cite{kogut1979introduction}:

-where $a_{j}^{\dagger}(a_{j})$ creates(annihilates) Fermion at lattice site j.
-As mentioned earlier, this is an integrable model.
+where $a_{j}^{\dagger}(a_{j})$ creates(annihilates) Fermion at lattice site j.As mentioned earlier, this is an integrable model.
 For the ease of computations, we assume a periodic boundary condition for the Fermionic chain.
 In Sec. \ref{analytic}, we provide an analytic study of a simpler yet similar number conserving system, tight binding model with Fermions.
-This model will provide a way to understand which features are generic for these class of spin chains.

-Hamiltonian \ref{ham} can be diagonalized to normal modes by a Fourier transformation followed by the Bogoliubov transformation.
-Under the Fourier transformations,
+The Hamiltonian \ref{ham} can be diagonalized to normal modes by a Fourier transformation followed by the Bogoliubov transformation.
+Under the Fourier transformation,

 the Hamiltonian \ref{ham} gets transformed to

 where